catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

   # pip install python-{ceilometerclient,cinderclient,glanceclient,heatclient,keystoneclient,neutronclient,novaclient,swiftclient}

-In case you would like to test the CLI with Python 3.x, please use this procedure instead:
+If you would like to test the CLI with Python 3.x, please use this procedure instead:

 .. code-block:: bash